ZRay07/traffic-light-sim/README.md

 ## Description

 This project aims to simulate the lights of a 4-way intersection using a Raspberry Pi, LEDs, and buttons.
 Built using Python and utilizing the RPi.GPIO library for hardware interface.
 The lights switch states according to a combination of a  predefined schedule and button presses.
+For a short demo, check it out ['here'](https://youtu.be/hJXf-ZlD5Ss)

 ## Features